2017 Certification Guidelines – “How to become a Diplomate”

 - Portable Monitors

-Candidates must sign up to take the Diplomate exam by April 1, 2017.
-It is highly recommended that candidates attend the board review course given by the ASBA prior to the exam.
+Candidates must write to Dr. Paul Van Walleghem at email@example.com to receive an application to take the Diplomate exam.
+It is highly recommended that candidates attend the board review course given by the ASBA prior to the exam (this is optional).
 A mock exam will be given at the review course.

 The American Board of Sleep and Breathing (ABSB) is an independent board, providing a Diplomate designation to licensed dentists who treat sleep related breathing disorders.
 The ABSB Diplomate designation does not represent a specialty in dentistry or medicine, nor does it grant or imply any legal qualification.
 Instead, it recognizes those dentists duly licensed by law in their state, who have met the requirements of the ABSB.